oracle-terraform-modules/terraform-oci-tdf-compute-instance/README.md

 ## Versions

-This module has been developed and tested by running terraform on macOS Mojave Version 10.14.5
+This module has been developed and tested by running terraform on Oracle Linux Server release 7.7

 ```
-user-mac$ terraform --version
+user-linux$ terraform --version
-Terraform v0.12.3
+Terraform v0.12.19
-+ provider.oci v3.31.0
++ provider.oci v3.58.0

 ```

 ## Contributing